German activists sold a far-right party millions of fake election fliers. A court battle could be next.

 But before polls opened on Sunday, heaps of leaflets showed up at the party’s offices instead.
 The orchestrators of the ploy have now revealed themselves as activists protesting far-right politics.
-In the face of a looming legal battle with the AfD, which pledged to go after them, they have already crowdfunded100,000 euros.
+In the face of a looming legal battle with the AfD, which pledged to go after them, they have already crowdfunded 100,000 euros.

 The Center for Political Beauty art collective, which has targeted politicians for fueling rhetoric against refugees or downplaying Holocaust remembrance, said on Tuesday it had posed as a service offering to work with the AfD ahead of the vote.